Monday, September 13, 2010

 Mel Chin to speak at Farm Lab 2/11 7pm

 For those of us who have followed the art and ecology movement over the last two decades, Mel Chin is considered an influential pioneer combining art with brownfield remediation.
 His famous or infamous Revival Field (1989-ongoing) funded with NEA money that was rescinded then later reinstated, demonstrated the natural processes of removing heavy metals from soil using hyper accumulator plants.
+He did this project in collaboration with an agronomist at a landfill site in Minnesota.

 Mel will be in Los Angeles next week to give a talk on his Fundred Dollar Bill Project in New Orleans.
 If you have never heard him speak, you should go, with the promise that you will be entertained and educated.
 Being an artist should be so much fun!